jnorthrup/violin/src/main/kotlin/norswap/violin/stream/package.md

-# Package norswap.violin.stream
+# Package norswap.violin.toStream

 <(^.^<) <(^.^)> (>^.^)>

 ## Stream Operations

 The extension functions for [Stream] can be split in two categories: transformers and consumers.
-Transformers take a stream as input and return another stream.
-Consumers consume items from the stream in order to produce a value.
+Transformers take a toStream as input and return another toStream.
+Consumers consume items from the toStream in order to produce a value.

 ### Transformers